 - We've changed the existing Date filter on the Filters pane,

-- changed the existing Regions filter on the Filters pane, and
+- changed the existing Regions filter on the Filters pane to West, and

-- and selected a data points on the doughnut chart visual to cross-filter and cross-highlight the report canvas.
+- selected a data point on the doughnut chart visual to cross-filter and cross-highlight the report canvas.

-Once your report page and visuals are arranged how you want them, select Add from the Bookmarks pane to add a bookmark.
+Once your report page and visuals are arranged how you want them, from the Bookmarks pane, select Personal bookmarks > Add.

 Power BI creates a personal bookmark and gives it a generic name or a name you enter.
 You can rename, delete, or update your bookmark by selecting the ellipses next to the bookmark's name, then selecting an action from the menu that appears.

-Once you have a bookmark, display it by selecting the bookmark in the Bookmarks pane.
+Now that you have two bookmarks, switch between them by selecting the bookmark in the Bookmarks pane.